I love simple things that make a big difference and Mudras are something I discovered in 2013 at a Robin Murphy seminar.

-Definition: “Mudra” is a Sanskrit word whose English translation is “seal.”
+“Mudra” is a Sanskrit word whose English translation is “seal.”
 In Taoist practice, the term most commonly refers to specific movements and/or shapes created by the hands and fingers.
-As such, mudras can be thought of as a kind of “finger yoga” or “finger qigong.”
+Mudras can be thought of as a kind of “finger yoga” or “finger qigong.”

-Mudra’s have been used in the East for thousands of years, particularly in the Buddhism.
-They’ve been used as a spiritual practice and still are, as the way on the path to enlightenment.
+Mudra’s have been used in the East for thousands of years.
+They’ve been used as a spiritual practice and still are, considered a way to get on the path to enlightenment.

 The mudra that can help Headaches and Migraines is called “Mahasirs Mudra”.
-Pronunciation: Ma-Ha-Sirs.
-It can also be practiced for sinus issues, to balance your energy, congestion.
+It can also be practised for sinus issues and congestion, eye strain and to balance your energy.

 - Bring the thumb, the first finger and the second finger to touch each other.